By using Postman, you will be able to test your first requests via Sage Active Public API V2.

 RDSA Read Sage Active Data and WDSA Write Sage Active Data to remain consistent with the rest of the journey and the read and write permissions you just granted in your application.

-• If you are using Postman Web, then the callback URL is imposed by Postman.
+• If you are using Postman Web, the callback URL is automatically defined by Postman and may vary depending on the environment or configuration.

 • In callBackUrl VARIABLE (Postman for windows only), the first Callback URL that you have filled,